 Now, getting boosted remains the most effective way to continue this protection.

 Check out the chart below to see if you or your child are eligible for one or more booster doses of a COVID-19 vaccine.*

 *People who recently had SARS-CoV-2 infection may consider delaying their COVID-19 primary or booster dose by 3 months from symptom onset or positive test (if infection was asymptomatic).
 Individual factors such as risk of COVID-19 severe disease, COVID-19 community level, or characteristics of the predominant SARSCoV-2 strain should be taken into account when determining whether to delay getting a booster dose after infection.

 'Mixing and matching'

 After reviewing vaccine safety and effectiveness data, the CDC has found that “mixing and matching” a different booster shot from your original vaccination is safe and effective.
 For example, someone who was vaccinated with Moderna may choose to get a Moderna, Pfizer, or Johnson & Johnson booster.
 ICHS administers Pfizer for booster shots.
 ICHS does not administer Moderna or Johnson & Johnson for booster doses.

-ICHS is now administering Novavax COVID-19 vaccines at ICHS pharmacies.
+ICHS is now administering Novavax COVID-19 vaccines at ICHS Shoreline pharmacy.

 As a safe and effective vaccine, Novavax is authorized as a 2-dose primary series only for ages 12+.
 Not as a booster shot at this time.